Dps (band): History

-In March 2018 they made their first radio guest appearance on the MBS radio program Kanemura Yoshiaki no Eekagen ni see!

-In June 2018 Dps appeared on free live Kansai Neo Rock along with bands as Qyoto, Cross Lord and Satou Cocoa to Hinawa Juu, who all of the artists belong to Being Inc's indies label.
+In March 2018, they made their first radio guest appearance on the MBS radio program Kanemura Yoshiaki no Eekagen ni see!
+In June 2018, Dps appeared on free live Kansai Neo Rock along with bands as Qyoto, Cross Lord and Satou Cocoa to Hinawa Juu, who all of the artists belong to Being Inc's indies label.
 On 8 September 2018 was announced their major debut under major label Giza Studio.
 In October 2018 Naoki participated in music production recording as a guitarist on special project KYOTO RIMPA ROCKERS.
 The main producer of this project is the owner of Being Inc., Daiko Nagato.

-On 7 November 2018 they've released debut release single Timeline.
+On 7 November 2018, they've released debut release single Timeline.
 The single is used as an opening theme for Anime television series Detective Conan.

-On 5 December 2018 Naoki will participate in music production recording as a guitarist in Daigo cover album Deing.
+On 5 December 2018, Naoki will participate in music production recording as a guitarist in Daigo cover album Deing.

 In March 2019, Dps appeared on live celebration of live house Pan Koujou Hills 16th anniversary.

-During free live event "Onto Vol.4" were announced first digital single Ano Koro wa Nani mo Wakaranakatta with Marty Friedman which will release on 24 April 2019.
+During free live event "Onto Vol.4" were announced first digital single Ano Koro wa Nani mo Wakaranakatta with Marty Friedman which released on 24 April 2019.
 This will lead as a promotional single to the upcoming fourth mini album Kamikaze which plans release on 19 June 2019 with total 4 tracks recorded.
+In November 2019, they've released their first digital album Gomen Nante Kotoba.

+Since 2020, official website hasn't been updated and there has been no activity from the band side, as well as there has been no announcement for hiatus or disband.
+As of 2020, there are no news regarding Tsuyoshi or Atsushi.
+As of 2023, Naoki is currently active as a guitarist on the instrumental band Wweezz and Ryosuke having solo career as live-streamer on the social media.